Ryan Barham

 Yes, you need to bring your provisional photocard licence to your theory test.
 If you don’t have your provisional licence with you, the test can be cancelled and you won’t be able to claim a refund.
 It’s also worth bringing a copy of your booking.

 As soon as you’ve booked your theory test, double-check the date, time and location.
-Perhaps do a dummy run to the venue so you know exactly where you’re going and have one less stress on the day.
+Perhaps make a dummy run to the venue so you know exactly where you’re going and have one less stress on the day.
 Check these details again as you get closer to the test.

 We all misplace things from time to time so it’s important not to panic.
 If you lose your theory test certificate, contact the DVSA.
 You can request a replacement via the DVSA or government website.
 All you need to provide is: